-- A student in grade 6 must have a final grade average of a D (65) or higher average in the core academic program, including English, Math, Science, and Social Studies. - A student in grade 7 must have a final grade average of a D (65) or higher average in the core academic program, including English, Math, Science, Social Studies, and Learning Strategies (if applicable). - A student in grade 8 must have a final grade average of a D (65) or higher average in the core academic program, including English, Math, Science, Social Studies, Technology Foundation, and Learning Strategies (if applicable). - Students in grades 6 8 who fail to complete one (1) or two (2) core subjects may have the opportunity to complete the deficiencies in an Extended School Year (ESY) program.
-If the student does not attend nor successfully complete the course objectives in ESY, the student will be retained in the current grade.
+- A student in grade 6 must have a final grade average of a D (65) or higher average in the core academic program, including English, Math, Science, and Social Studies. - A student in grade 7 must have a final grade average of a D (65) or higher average in the core academic program, including English, Math, Science, Social Studies, and Learning Strategies (if applicable). - A student in grade 8 must have a final grade average of a D (65) or higher average in all core academic program, including English, Math, Science, Social Studies, Cyber Foundation, and MS Studies/World Geography (if applicable).

-Students in grades 6 - 8 who do not complete the requirements for three or more core subjects will be retained in the current grade.
+Students in grades 6 - 7 who do not complete the requirements for three or more core subjects will be retained in the current grade.
 ESY will not be an option and the entire grade-level must be repeated.
 The report card shall serve as notice to parents of the student's progress throughout the school year.